 As of 12:01AM ET on June 12, 2022, CDC will no longer require air passengers traveling from a foreign country to the United States to show a negative COVID-19 viral test or documentation of recovery from COVID-19 before they board their flight.
 For more information, see Rescission: Requirement for Negative Pre-Departure COVID-19 Test Result or Documentation of Recovery from COVID-19 for all Airline or Other Aircraft Passengers Arriving into the United States from Any Foreign Country.

 Level 3: COVID-19 High

-- COVID-19 in Saint Martin October 25, 2021 Make sure you are fully vaccinated before traveling to Saint Martin.
-Unvaccinated travelers should avoid nonessential travel to Saint Martin.
+- COVID-19 in Saint Martin April 18, 2022 Make sure you are vaccinated and up to date with your COVID-19 vaccines before traveling to Saint Martin.
+If you are not up to date with COVID-19 vaccines, avoid travel to Saint Martin.